AS Atmospheric Sciences

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Thibaut Dauhut for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Award is awarded to Thibaut Dauhut for the poster/PICO entitled:

 An isentropic perspective of the atmospheric overturning induced by Hector the Convector (Dauhut, T.; Chaboureau, J.-P.; Mascart, P.; Pauluis, O.)